ploneintranet/ploneintranet.theme/README.rst

   cd ploneintranet.theme/prototype
   sudo bundle install

-Bourbon http://bourbon.io/ will be installed as part `bundle install`.
+Bourbon http://bourbon.io/ will be installed as part of `bundle install` .

 We use `node`, `npm` and `bower` to manage the Javascript dependencies of Webwork and build the bundles.
 You have the option to